Bella Vista Homes developer and four others guilty of Building Act charges - NZ Herald

-The developer and company behind the failed Bella Vista Homes subdivision have been convicted of breaching the Building Act in relation to three of those properties.
+The developer and company behind the failed Bella Vista Homes subdivision have been convicted of breaching the Building Act in relation to three of the properties in the failed development.

 After a five-week judge-alone trial, Judge Paul Mabey QC has released his written verdicts today in relation to charges laid by Tauranga City Council against developer Danny Cancian and his company Bella Vista Homes Limited, Bruce Cameron and his company The Engineer Limited, and bricklayer Darrel Joseph.